browniefed/lessons/general/modalRouter.md

 Modals present a tricky situation for many applications.
 Are they a route?
 Are they just presenting info?
 Do users need to get back to whatever they're presenting?

 Regardless of the situation in React most modals are presented by toggling a piece of state.
 However on a refresh that state will no longer exist so the modal will close.
 The only mechanism for storing state that is shareable across users is via the URL.
-Lets explore how to create a modal, and how we can go about turning into a route while not un-rendering the current route.
+Let's explore how to create a modal, and how we can go about turning into a route while not un-rendering the current route.

 # Setup Routes